nlesc-recruit/cudawrappers/README.dev.md

 ### Building locally

-To build the documentation locally, you will need to follow dependencies.
+To build the documentation locally, you will need the following dependencies.

 - doxygen
 - Python packages: